CRISPRlab/CRISPRclassify/README.md

 ---
 ### Install Directly from GitHub (Recommended):
-1. Open the RStudio console, or start an R session on the command line by typing 'R'.
+1. Open the RStudio console, or start an R session on the command line by typing `R`.

 2. Install and load the devtools package, which enables installing packages from GitHub: